theopmw/leftfield-clothing/TESTING.md

 - [x] Confirm confirmation email is correct.

 - [x] Confirm all details are correct and relate to the information provided in the checkout form.

+### Blog Posts Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm all post data is diplayed correctly on Bootstrap cards.

+- [x] Confirm 'Read More' button and clicking the post image redirects to correct blog post page.

+### Blog Post Page

+- [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.

+- [x] Confirm all post data is diplayed correctly.

+- [x] Confirm clicking the post image opens the image in a new tab.

+- [x] Confirm 'Back to Blog' button redirects to the main Blog Posts Page.

 ### Registration/Sign Up Page